AhmedRebai/fin_ml_projects_polytechnique_tunisie_option_eges/project1/README.md

     In this section, provide an introduction to algorithmic trading in the Forex markets.
 Explain the relevance and importance of the project.

+## Project Overview:

+In the realm of quantitative finance, the project's objective is to develop an algorithmic trading strategy for the Forex (FX) market, focusing on a basket of currency pairs, namely EURUSD, USDJPY, USDGBP, and USDCHF.
+This project aims to harness financial data and quantitative techniques to generate trading signals and optimize portfolio allocation for potential profitability.

+## Forex Market Significance:

+The Forex market is the largest financial market globally, with daily trading volumes exceeding trillions of dollars.
+Currency pairs are constantly influenced by various economic, geopolitical, and macroeconomic factors.
+Algorithmic trading in this market offers a unique opportunity to exploit price discrepancies and market inefficiencies efficiently.

+## Data Collection:
+The project's first phase involves obtaining historical market data with time granularities ranging from 1 minute to daily, spanning three years from October 12, 2023.
+Data collection will be facilitated through the MetaTrader 5 (MT5) software, enabling access to reliable real-time data.
+This data will serve as the foundation for generating alpha signals.

+## Phase 1: Alpha Signal Generation:
+In Phase 1, we will focus on one specific currency pair within the basket.
+The goal is to design and implement trading algorithms capable of identifying alpha signals, which are market insights that can potentially lead to profitable trades.
+These signals may arise from technical, fundamental, or quantitative analyses.
+Successful signal generation is crucial, as it is the basis for any profitable trading strategy.

+## Phase 2: Portfolio Allocation:
+In Phase 2, we will delve into portfolio management techniques to optimize the allocation of capital across the basket of currency pairs.
+Three portfolio allocation methods will be explored:

+    Markowitz Portfolio Method: This classic approach aims to construct portfolios that maximize returns for a given level of risk.
+It is based on the principles of diversification and risk-reward trade-offs.

+    Equally Risk Parity: This method allocates capital to assets to ensure an equal contribution to portfolio risk.
+It offers a balanced risk exposure across the basket.

+    Hierarchical Risk Parity (HRP) and HERC: These innovative methods use hierarchical clustering techniques to create portfolios that are resilient to market shocks and provide an optimal risk allocation.

+## Project Goals:

+    Develop an in-depth understanding of the Forex market, currency pairs, and their interdependencies.
+    Master data collection using MetaTrader 5, with a comprehensive dataset covering various time granularities.
+    Create and test trading algorithms to identify alpha signals and trading opportunities.
+    Implement and evaluate portfolio allocation methods to optimize risk and return for the basket of currency pairs.
+    Achieve a practical, implementable trading strategy that can be deployed for real trading, with an emphasis on robust risk management.

+## Educational Value:
+This project aims to provide a valuable learning experience for engineering students, helping them gain hands-on experience in quantitative finance, algorithmic trading, and portfolio optimization.
+It equips them with the skills and knowledge needed to tackle real-world financial challenges, making them well-prepared for careers in the finance and technology sectors.

+By progressing through these project phases, students will gain a deep understanding of algorithmic trading strategies, portfolio management, and the quantitative finance domain, thereby enhancing their expertise and practical problem-solving capabilities.

 # 2 - Analytic Approach:

     Describe the approach you will take to solve the problem.
 This could include an overview of the data science and machine learning techniques you plan to use.